 - Immediately report violations and all bear sightings to the campground host or the nearest ranger.

-Overnight backcountry users must use a bear canister to store food and scented items.
+Overnight backcountry users must use a container certified by the Interagency Grizzly Bear Committee (IGBC) to store food and scented items.
 This regulation is in response to increased negative bear and human interactions in the park.
 Bear canisters are not required December 1 through April 15.

 - Food, toiletries, utensils, cookware, and other food-scented items must be stored in an NPS approved canister when not in use or unattended.

 - View a list of IGBC certified bear-resistant products here.

 - Bear Vault 450 and 500 canisters are available for at the Loomis Museum or Kohm Yah-mah-nee Visitor Center from 9 am to 5 pm daily in the summer season.

 If you Encounter a Bear

 Bears are territorial.
 If you surprise a bear at close range (less than 300 feet), you may be intruding into it space.
 Most bear encounters end without injury, especially if you follow some basic guidelines and remember that your safety depends on your ability to calm the bear:

 - Do not run!
 Bears can easily outrun you.
 Running may cause an otherwise non-aggressive bear to attack.

 - If the bear is aware of you but has not acted aggressively, slowly back away.